-All campsites will go on sale at sleepyhollowtickets.com along with the event tickets on May 1st, 2019.
+All campsites will go on sale at sleepyhollowevents.com/tickets along with the event tickets on April 1st, 2021 (tenatively).

 When the pubs and renpark grounds close that doesn’t mean the fun has to end.
 No need for a D.D. or calling a cab in garb, tent camping is absolutely free with your ticket.
 The Renstock Campgrounds are the perfect place to sleep it off.

 Every person who wishes to stay on site will need to purchase a camping wristband which gives you access to shower facilities.
 If you are primitive camping your actual campsite is free.
 Premium campsites are an additional fee in addition to your wristband.
 See ticket website for pricing information.

 Bring your own tent and bedding and you can set up just outside the Renfaire.
 When you check in you will be directed to your campsite and will be able to drive up to it to drop off your equipment.
 Once set up you will need to return your vehicle to the parking lot.
 All the campsites are a short walk from the bridge which leads to the Renfaire Village.

 There will be two different zones for primitive camping: the quite area and the party area.
 You will be able to choose which side you would like to set up in upon your arrival.
 Choosing the mild area will not completely remove the chance that you will hear people laughing and playing a drum circle late into the night but you can rest assured they will be on the other side of the campground.
 And if it turns out your not sleepy you can always take your camp chair to go visit the dark side.
 Wild Camping is for ages 21 and older only as is the event.

 Sleepy Hollow has camping sites for Motor Homes/travel trailers with electric and water hookups.
 Please choose to camp and make your reservation early as electric/water sites will fill up quickly.